-Setting Up Amazon Cloud Drive
+Setting Up Amazon Drive

-3. Select ‘Add Amazon Drive’.
+3. Select Amazon Cloud.

-Restoring Mylio from Amazon Drive
+Restoring Mylio from Amazon

 - Open and sign in to the Mylio account previously associated with Amazon Drive.

-- Open the sync panel and ensure ‘Amazon Drive’ is listed as a protection location.
+- Open the Dashboard and ensure Amazon Drive is listed as a Vault.

 - Mylio will automatically begin to download your Mylio catalog and library to the new device.